W-Sho-Sugihara/Final-backend-project-tips/mock_interview_questions.md

 - How was your experience with validation?
 Did you find it difficut or easy dealing with all the needed validations for form inputs and URL requests? why or why not?

-- How was your experience with pagination?
-Was it difficult or easy?
-Why or why not?
-Would you do anything differently next time?

-- Did you choose to use `limit` and `offset` within your query for pagination?
-Why or why not?
-How did it go?
+- How did you implement pagination?

 - Did you have any difficulties deciding between when to reload current page vs when to redirect?

 - Why did you choose path `/xxx/aa/yyyy/:bbb` for this GET route?

 - Why did you choose path `/xxx/aa/yyyy/:bbb` for this POST route?

+- Will this path '/zzz/yy/bbb/aaaa' match this your '/zzz/zz/bbb/aaaa' path?
+Why or why not?

+- How did you go about validating user login?
+Explain all methods and paths needed for password validation.

 - Did you impliment encryption, AJAX or any other functionality not required within the project?
 How was your experience with them?
 Why did you choose to use them?